AmmoLand Editor Jim Grant reviews the SIG MCX Virtus Pistol to see if it holds up to the hype and the price.

 Another component of the Virtus that can be swapped out with just a hex key is the barrel itself.
 Secured to the receiver with two thread-locked large machine bolts, a shooter can remove the combination barrel/piston assembly in just a few seconds.

-If this quick-change barrel capability seems odd given that the MCX isn’t an LMG, it’s because one of the original big selling points of the carbine was its ability to quickly change calibers.
+If this quick-change barrel capability seems odd given that the SIG MCX Virtus Pistol isn’t an LMG, it’s because one of the original big selling points of the carbine was its ability to quickly change calibers.
 Unfortunately, since the barrel, piston, and gas block are a single unit, caliber swaps aren’t cheap – even if they are very quick.

 Still, cheap is relative.
 Especially when dealing with products from a high-end gunmaker like SIG.
 Even if the cost of the so-called, “caliber X-Change Kit” is higher than many would prefer, it is still only a fraction of the price of a new firearm.